Top Ways to Help Prevent Church Vandalism

 Help Prevent Church Vandalism Involving Security Personnel

-An act of vandalism is a threat to the entire community and not just a church.
-The church, however, can take the initiative—in line with community betterment—to devise a plan for possible instances of vandalism.
+An act of vandalism threatens the entire community and not just a church.
+The church, however, can take the initiative—in line with community betterment—to devise a plan for possible vandalism.
 For this, you’ll need to have security personnel on board.
 Have them suggest ways to protect your church and call for police patrols during high-tension events or communal clashes between groups.

-Involving your local neighbors is another way to seek help when attempting to prevent church vandalism.
-Reach out to your neighbors and ask them to keep on eye on your church property when you are not around.
-This can also help in building relationships with your community, and see if there are ways you can also be of help with them.
+Involving your local neighbors is another way to seek help to prevent church vandalism.
+Reach out to your neighbors and ask them to watch your church property when you are not around.
+This can also help build relationships with your community and see if there are ways you can also help them.

 Improve Fencing May Help Prevent Church Vandalism

-Even when a church is a public place, you’ll need to work on its fencing to make it difficult to penetrate through.
-Install gates, increasing the height of your fences, adding additional outdoor lighting, and adding window locks if required.
+Even when a church is a public place, you’ll need to work on its fencing to make it difficult to penetrate.
+Install gates, increase your fences’ height, add outdoor lighting, and add window locks if required.
 You can also go for ID authorization during tense situations.
-Always better to have a couple of CCTV cameras installed to monitor all indoor and outdoor activity within the church’s premises.
+It is always better to install a couple of CCTV cameras to monitor all indoor and outdoor activity within the church’s premises.

 Try having a permanent caretaker for your church if it’s an established building.
-If you’re a startup, begin devising a church property insurance plan for your church building.
+If you’re a startup, devise a church property insurance plan for your church building.

 Come Up with a Maintenance Plan

 To vandalize an already dilapidated property is a convenient option.
-Its paint, bricks and glass will easily come off, and that’s not what you want for your church.
-By keeping your church well maintained, will help prevent church vandalism from happening.
+Its paint, bricks, and glass will quickly come off, and that’s not what you want for your church.
+Keeping your church well-maintained, will help prevent church vandalism from happening.
 It doesn’t have to be plush, either.
 A basic structural maintenance plan will do perfectly.

 Involve our experienced church insurance agents in Ohio to insure your church building.
 We have a proven track record of saving $172,000 in 2021 by encouraging more people to opt for church insurance.
-Integrity Now Insurance, is here to help provide you with the needed resources needed when implementing a plan to prevent church vandalism.
-We offer the best ministry insurance and non-profit insurance plans for new and established churches.
-You can even avail church liability insurance plans from us.
-Contact us here: (877) 854 7396.
+Integrity Now Insurance is here to help you with the needed resources to implement a plan to prevent church vandalism.